NlightNFotis/nlightnfotis.github.io/about.md

 but I mostly prefer *functional programming*.
 I am at my happiest though when I'm working with Rust, Ruby or F#/OCaml.

-Outside of computers, my interests are multidisciplinary and they lie across Mathematics, Biology, Economics, Cognitive Science and Philosophy.
+Outside of CS and Maths, my interests are multidisciplinary and they lie across Biology, Economics, Cognitive Science and Philosophy.

 I also spend time playing various assortments of musical instruments (Piano, Guitar